 As part of your first-year experience, you will have the opportunity to participate in First-Year Mentoring.
 Mentoring is designed to assist you as you transition into university life.
-You will be assigned a trained upperclassman as a peer mentor.
+As such, you will be assigned a trained upperclassman as a peer mentor.
 Your mentor will be there to answer questions, point out resources, and talk about your overall BYU experience.
-Some of the benefits include access to high-demand general education classes through a mentored course, and having someone (your mentor) to answer your questions and point you to resources.
+A huge benefit to a peer mentor is having someone to answer your questions and point you to resources.

 What is a Peer Mentor?

 A peer mentor is an upperclassman who has been successful in his or her time at BYU.
 Mentors are available to first-year students to ensure their success in all their endeavors at BYU.
 Before you come to campus you will have a mentor that will be in contact with you through phone and email.
 Once you are on campus, you'll get a new mentor that you'll be able to meet with face to face.
 Mentors are available to answer questions first-year students might have, such as:

 - How can I make the most of my experience here?

 - How can I get involved on campus?

 - Which classes should I take next semester?

 - How many credits should I take?